 Wire the rightmost lugs of each pot together, and connect them all to a shared GND pin on the Teensy.

 Wire the center lug of each pot to the appropriate pins as defined below:

 Wire the pins of each I²C connector to the appropriate pins as defined below:

 Test everything thoroughly.

-Wrap the Teensy in a thin insulator to prevent any errant shorting against exposed wiring, and tuck into the cavity behind the LCD.
+Wrap the Teensy MCU with an insulator (tape or otherwise) to prevent any errant shorts against exposed wiring, and tuck into the cavity behind the LCD.